 What Is Facet Joint Arthritis

 Like other joints in the body, facet joints are covered by cartilage that allows the bones to move next to each other smoothly without friction.
 When these areas are inflamed, the bones rub against each other, which causes pain.
 Arthritis of the facet joints carries multiple names for the same condition, including facet joint arthritis, facet joint arthropathy, and spondylosis.

 The Medial Branch Block Procedure

 How Medial Branch Blocks Work

 The medial branch block interrupts signals from the the medial branch nerve, which communicates with the facets joints.
-The anesthetic agent interrupts the pain signal, reduces inflammation, and numbs the pain temporarily.
+The anesthetic agent interrupts the pain signals, reduces inflammation, and stops the pain.
 The purpose of this procedure is to determine if the pain you are experiencing is caused by the inflammation of the facet joint.
-If this method leads to a short-term relief of pain of at least 70-80%*, one might be considered an ideal candidate for radiofrequency ablation procedure, which would provide long-lasting pain relief.
+If this method leads to a short-term relief of pain of at least 70-80%, one might be considered an ideal candidate for Radiofrequency Ablation procedure, which would provide long-lasting pain relief.

 Typical Benefits Of Medial Branch Blocks